 The weighted average of these two campaigns, when rounded to the second decimal place, would actually still be 30%—30.4% to be exact!

-The best way to calculate total rates and averages in Google Data Studio is to extract only the data that you need to calculate them (but not the rate and average data itself), then automate the calculations yourself in a calculated field.
+The best way to calculate total rates and averages in Looker Studio is to extract only the data that you need to calculate them (but not the rate and average data itself), then automate the calculations yourself in a calculated field.

 The reasons for this are several: